ILXNAH/ILXNAH.github.io/content/posts/Creating an Obsidian blog with bros Hugo and Chuck.md

 ---
 Following a [tutorial video from NetworkChuck](https://www.youtube.com/watch?v=dnE7c0ELEH8)

-'We only know what we make'
+>"We only know what we make."

 **Hugo** = a tool to convert .md into website code
 	- prereqs: see list below
 ## Battle Plan!